-Whether your appeal is with the HMRC or the DWP – your case will be heard at the First Tier tribunal (Social Entitlement Chamber).
-The Tribunal Service will give you the option of an oral hearing or a written hearing.
-At an oral hearing you will be able to attend the tribunal hearing in person and be able to give oral evidence and your lawyer will be able to make representations on your behalf.
+Whether your appeal is with the HMRC or the DWP – your case will be heard at the First Tier Tribunal (Social Entitlement Chamber).
+The Tribunal Appeals Service will give you the option of an oral hearing or a written hearing.
+At an oral hearing, you will be able to attend the tribunal hearing in person and be able to give oral evidence.
+Your lawyer will be able to make representations on your behalf.
 For a written appeal the tribunal considers your appeal based on the paperwork they have before them without any oral input from you or your lawyer.

-Research shows that you have a higher chance of success at tribunal if you ask for an oral hearing.
+Research shows that you have a higher chance of success at the tribunal if you ask for an oral hearing.
 This will allow you or your lawyer to explain things directly to the judge or medical panel in person.

-The DWP or HMRC will be required to file a bundle of evidence including information about their case to the tribunal and to you and your lawyer.
-Once the appeal bundle has reached HM Courts and Tribunal Service they will schedule your case for a hearing – this can take a few months.
-In readiness for this you should also prepare a submission of your own giving your side of the events and if relevant providing expert medical evidence.
+It is up to the DWP, HMRC, or Local Authority to file a bundle of evidence including information about their case to the First Tier Social Security Tribunal and to you and your lawyer.
+Once the appeal bundle has reached HM Courts and Tribunal Service they will schedule your case for a hearing at the First Tier Tribunal Appeal.
+This can take a few months, In readiness for this, you should also prepare a submission of your own giving your side of the events.

-The only other person likely to attend is a Presenting Officer from the DWP or Local Authority.
+Depending on the type of case you are appealing there may also be a Presenting Officer from the DWP or Local Authority.
 Although they are paid by the DWP or Local Authority their role in the Tribunal is to assist the Tribunal.
 Thus whilst they may outline the DWP or local authority’s case, their presence is to ensure that all evidential and legal issues are made clear to the Tribunal.

 When the Tribunal has asked all their questions the Judge will usually ask you if you have anything to add.
 This is your chance to mention anything that you do not feel has been covered by the Tribunal or perhaps not in sufficient detail.

-Once the Tribunal feel that all issues have been covered you will usually be asked to step outside whilst it makes its decision.
-You will then usually be called in to inform you of the decision and you will handed a piece of paper called a Decision Notice that very briefly outlines the decision and possibly a little about the reasons behind it.
+Once the Tribunal feels that all issues have been covered you will usually be asked to step outside whilst it makes its decision.
+You will then usually be called in to inform you of the decision and you will be handed a piece of paper called a Decision Notice that very briefly outlines the decision and possibly a little about the reasons behind it.

 Sometimes the Tribunal will want to consider your case for longer and may tell you that it will make a decision later.
 This is called a “Reserved Decision”.
-Usually the Tribunal will still make the decision on the same day so you will usually get the decision sent to you in the post within a day or Two.
+Usually, the Tribunal will still make the decision on the same day so you will usually get the decision sent to you in the post within a day or Two.

 You or your representative were not present at the hearing (and you had indicated that you wanted this)some other procedural irregularity